vsch/idea-multimarkdown/README.md

 use the spec.txt format with AST validation and are also passing.

-In the process of adding source tracking the performance was impacted by about 35%, which still makes it about 20x faster than pegdown on average and about 7x on large files than [intellij-markdown] parser used by [Markdown Support] but without the exponential parse time edge cases or the infinite loop parsing on some sources.
+In the process of adding source tracking the performance was impacted by about 35%, which still makes it about 7x faster on large files than [intellij-markdown] parser used by [Markdown Support] and about 20x faster than pegdown but without the exponential parse time edge cases or the infinite loop parsing on some sources.

 I am now in the process of adding all the necessary extensions to make the new parser be able to replace pegdown in the plugin.

-Latest Developments: EAP Version 1.7.0.10
+Latest Developments: EAP Version 1.7.0.12
 -----------------------------------------

 For a full list see the [Version Notes]